Lumens are for humans, PAR is for plants.

 Why is white LED light better for plant growth than only red/blue or "targeted spectrum" LEDs?

 It is important to have wavelengths of light from the entire 400-800 nM spectral range available to the plant in order for all its biological processes to take place.
 Targeting only Chlorophyll A & B peaks does not provide the entire photosynthetic range required for proper plant growth.
-Cree CXB3590 LEDs provide a spectral distribution that closely approximates outdoor sunlight.
+Vero V29 SE COB LEDs provide a spectral distribution that closely approximates outdoor sunlight.
 These LEDs provide more red and blue photonic energy than HPS to help with chlorophyll production, general growth and flowering.
 Full spectrum white light produced by COBs contain parts of the spectrum missing from companies using "targeted spectrums".

 This is also called the spectral output curve.
-We use CREE CXB3590 LEDs because the most closely approximate the spectral distribution curve of natural outdoor sunlight.
+We use Vero V29 SE COB LEDs because they most closely approximate the spectral distribution curve of natural outdoor sunlight.
 This is known as the McCree spectrum curve.

 And then there is the added benefit of sight.
-The pinkish light emitted from a "targeted spectum" light can be very hard on the eyes, creating difficulties in noticing crop quality shifts and for maintaining and diagnosing plant health.
-We use Cree LEDs that put out white light with similar color temperatures and color renderings of those used in high end retail displays which allow for better visibility and crop management.
+The pinkish light emitted from a "targeted spectrum" light can be very hard on the eyes, creating difficulties in noticing crop quality shifts and for maintaining and diagnosing plant health.
+We use Vero COB LEDs that put out white light with similar color temperatures and color renderings of those used in high end retail displays which allow for better visibility and crop management.

 Is wattage important?
 What are the different wattage ratings?